LukaTragic/Catch-Zone/README.md

 - finished successfully calculating velocity and accleration of each direction

+12/3

+- able to iterate and find trajectory of a given row in the database
+- able to simulate it for each time step

 TO DO:

-- be able to iterate by a discrete time step and find all relevant values
-- find final positions of trajectory
+- figure out classifications for each section
+- make function that tests when trajectories intersect with those boundaries